chasehutton/Simple-Shell/README.md

 the grammar is transformed to a more implementation friendly format.

-Note that the names of each grammar rule is arbitrary.
+Note that the name of each grammar rule is arbitrary.

 Effectively this shell supports a simplified version of Pipelines, Lists, AND lists, OR lists, Redirection, Grouping, Simple commands, and glob patterns.